P endorsements for carrying passengers

 To get a P endorsement, you must hold, and have held for at least two years, a full New Zealand Class 1 driver licence.
 Holding an equivalent overseas licence will not meet this requirement.

 The application form for a P endorsement is DL20.
 If you're going to be driving a small passenger service vehicle, the form will ask you to provide a unique identifier for your driver ID card.
 A unique identifier is a name comprising of a combination of letters that will be sufficiently memorable so as to be easily recalled by users of the service to identify the driver.
-Where the unique identifier chosen is already allocated to another driver, the NZ Transport Agency (NZTA) will assign numbers to the chosen name to avoid duplication.
-If your identifier can't be easily remembered by your passengers, the NZTA will ask you to select another one.
+Where the unique identifier chosen is already allocated to another driver, the NZ Transport Agency will assign numbers to the chosen name to avoid duplication.
+If your identifier can't be easily remembered by your passengers, the Transport Agency willask you to select another one.

 Completing a course